Search by Keyword

 The Lord once showed me a picture of a large, upright stone that He was chiseling all around.
 He impressed upon me that the stone was myself.
 Unlike moldable clay, sometimes, there have stony areas that God has to chisel away at in order to form us to the likeness of His Son.
 In this maturing process, He reminded me that we are His work in progress and that He applies the necessary tools to break through hardness to allow for transformation.

 If you find yourself in a “hard” place, ask the Lord to enable you to receive His revelation understanding of what needs to be chipped away.
-Confess that you desire to be conformed to the likeness of His Son, and ask Him to help you.
+Confess that you desire to be transformed to the likeness of His Son, and ask Him to help you.

 Forward This Message to a Friend